daobrien/vale-spec/README.md

 # Vale

-This repository is a community maintained SPEC file for the [vale](https://github.com/errata-ai/vale) command-line tool.
+This repository maintains a SPEC file for the [vale](https://github.com/errata-ai/vale) command-line tool.

 ## Installing Vale